rit-sse/node-api/README.md

 [Apiary Docs](http://docs.sse.apiary.io)

 ### Authentication
 The API uses Google OAuth for authentication.
-You'll need to create a Project using Google Developer Console in order to make use of the API's authenticated requests.
+You'll need to create a Project using Google Developer Console to make use of the API's authenticated requests.
 The following steps walk you through doing so, with the assumption you are using it for development in conjunction with the [OneRepoToRuleThemAll](https://github.com/rit-sse/OneRepoToRuleThemAll) project.

 #### Configuring Google OAuth
 1. Navigate to [Google Developer Console](https://console.developers.google.com/project), making sure you are logged in to the Google account you would like associated with the OAuth Authentication.
 2. Select the option to create a new project, naming it whatever you wish.
 Click 'Create'.
 You should be redirected to your Project's API Manager page.
-3. Open the Credentials page by selecting it from the navigation pane on the left hand side of the page.
+3. Open the Credentials page by selecting it from the navigation pane on the left-hand side of the page.
 4. On the Credentials page, select the option 'Create credentials', and then 'OAuth client ID'.
 5. You should now see a warning that you must set a product name on the consent screen.
 Select the option to 'Configure consent screen'.
 You will now be taken to the 'OAuth consent screen' settings pane.
 On this page, fill in the 'Product name shown to users' field with a name identifiable to your users. `SSE Dev API` is a good choice.
 When you're ready, click 'Save'.
 6. Next, you'll be guiden through the process of creating your OAuth Client Credentials.
 First, select 'Web application' as the Application type.
 Fill in the following information in the form that appears: